swiftlang/swift-org-website/_posts/2024-04-02-embedded-swift-examples.md

 We're pleased to introduce a [repository of example projects](https://github.com/apple/swift-embedded-examples) that demonstrate how Embedded Swift can be used to develop software on a range of microcontrollers.

 Swift is a scalable language, great for writing desktop and mobile apps, server backends, and system software.
-And as you [may have seen](https://www.swift.org/blog/byte-sized-swift-tiny-games-playdate/), thanks to a new, experimental compilation mode, you can use Swift to target embedded environments like ARM and RISC-V microcontrollers as well, popular for building professional and hobbyist electronics projects (e.g. IoT devices).
+And as you [may have seen](https://www.swift.org/blog/byte-sized-swift-tiny-games-playdate/), thanks to a new, experimental compilation mode, you can use Swift to target embedded environments like ARM and RISC-V microcontrollers as well, popular for building professional and hobbyist electronics projects such as IoT devices.

 Microcontrollers are constrained environments where not all of Swift’s features are appropriate.
 The new Embedded Swift compilation mode turns off certain language features like runtime reflection, ABI stability, and existentials, to produce standalone binaries suitable for firmware.
 Despite turning off some language features, the Embedded Swift subset still feels very close to the “full” Swift that developers love, and makes it easy to continue writing idiomatic, easy-to-read Swift code.
 You can dive into the details in the formally accepted [Embedded Swift Vision Document](https://github.com/apple/swift-evolution/blob/main/visions/embedded-swift.md), and try it out in the [nightly downloadable toolchains](https://www.swift.org/download/#snapshots).